 There are many different factors, medical and otherwise that may make some women more high risk.
 Here are some of the major risk factors for premature birth:

 Approximately half of all twin pregnancies end in pre-term delivery and almost all higher order multiples are born prematurely.
-Multiple pregnancy can also result in TTTS (Twin to Twin Transfusion Syndrome).
+Multiple pregnancy can also result in other complications which can increase the risk of preterm delivery.

 Previous premature birth